The Center

 Mount Carmel

-Mount Carmel towers over 15 miles of Israel’s Mediterranean Coastline between Hadera and Haifa.
-The Carmel mountain range has always been a symbol of beauty, and whilst it is not especially high, with a peak of just 550m above sea level, the change in scenery from the flat Coastal Plain makes it a striking landform.
+Mount Carmel towers over 15 miles of Israel's Mediterranean Coastline between Hadera and Haifa.
+Mount Carmel has always been a symbol of beauty, and whilst it is not especially high, with a peak of just 550m above sea level, the change in scenery from the flat Coastal Plain makes it a striking landform.
 Ranging views across the flat coastal plain and onto the Mediterranean to the West, and the Alona and later Jezreel Valleys in the Galilee to the East are breathtaking.
+Read MoreZichron Yaakov

 Bat Yam’s Artists Colony: Temporary, Makeshift, and Gritty